Sancho VII of Navarre: Reign

 Kingdom of Navarre during the rule of Sancho VII:

 Sancho arrived late at the Battle of Alarcos in 1195 and thus ruined good relations with Alfonso VIII of Castile.
 The ensuing confrontation resulted in Sancho devastating Soria and Almazán and Alfonso accepted the Peace of Tarazona.

 Sancho made expeditions against Murcia and Andalusia, and, between 1198 and 1200, he campaigned in Africa, probably in the service of the Almohads, whose help he wanted against Castile.
 Taking advantage of his absence, Alfonso VIII of Castile and Peter II of Aragon invaded Navarre, which lost the provinces of Álava, Guipúzcoa, and Biscay to Castile.
 These conquests were subsequently confirmed by the Treaty of Guadalajara (1207).

 Sancho's leadership was decisive in the Battle of Las Navas de Tolosa in the year 1212.
 In that engagement, the Christian forces of Sancho, Alfonso, Afonso II of Portugal, and Peter II of Aragón allied to defeat the forces of Almohad Caliph Muhammad al-Nasir.
 Sancho led a charge which broke through the bodyguard around the tent of the Caliph, who was slain.
 Supposedly the guards were slaves chained together to prevent any retreat or flight.
 In commemoration of this deed, the coat of arms of Navarre bears an array of linked chains.

+In 1219–1220, Sancho took part in a crusade, probably the crusade against Requena.

 Sancho's relations with the countries north of the Pyrenees were notably better than his Castilian ones.
 Several Pyrenean counties declared themselves his vassals and he concluded treaties with John, King of England, and with Peter II and James I of Aragon.
 He signed a treaty with James in 1231, under which whoever survived the other would inherit the other's kingdom, but this treaty was never implemented.

 Sancho continued the construction of a new cathedral in Pamplona, which had been begun by his father and was finished by his successor.
 The construction of a certain Gothic bridge over the Ebro in Tudela has also been attributed to him.